joanpc/GroundServices/README.markdown

 A collection of my X-plane python plugins.

+In order to use the plugins you need to install [sandy's python interface](http://www.xpluginsdk.org/python_interface_sdk100_downloads.htm)
+Create a folder named **PythonScripts** in your *X-plane/Resources/plugins* folder and move the .py files into.
+If you're using windows or an old osx version you must also install [Python 2.6.6](http://www.python.org/download/releases/2.6.6/)

+All the scripts are released under the terms of the GNU General Public License.

 ## Fast Plan - rfinder to FMC

 If you don't have time to make your own flight-plans and program the x-plane FMC.
 You should try this tool.